mdshohrabhossain/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am currently a first year Master's student at the University of Macau.
-I have completed my undergradute study at University of Macau majoring in Electrical & Computer Engineering.
-My area of research is about applying deep reinforcement learning in energy sector.
-Besides academic study, I like to take photos and travel.
+I'm currently a first year Master's student with the [State Key Laboratory of Internet of Things for Smart City](https://skliotsc.um.edu.mo/) at University of Macau majoring in Electrical & Computer Engineering.
+I've completed my undergradute study at University of Macau in Electrical & Computer Engineering.
+My area of research is building AI for Smart Energy Management System.
+Besides academic study, I like travelling and taking photos.